Artist's book club

 You will explore the creative possibilities of artists’ books through your personal project and through the study of contextual materials and tutor demonstrations.
 You will also develop skills in both the production and design of a handmade book through experimentation and through sharing experiences during discussion groups.
 This will enable you to develop your individual skills and creativity and the tools to create more complex and experimental bindings.

 By the end of this course you should be able to...

 • Demonstrate an understanding of the book structure in relation to its contents.

 • Initiate, develop and produce practical creative work which utilises book making skills

 • Engage in supportive critical discussion of your own work and the work of others.

 • Plan weekly tasks and evaluate progress in relation to your proposed work.

 What level is the course and do I need any particular skills?

 This is an intermediate course and the course outline is based on students having a prior knowledge of basic bookbinding and the production of creative work.
+Practical and developmental work will be done in your own time between classes.
 This course is not suitable for beginners.